-For example, did you know that you can recycle the used grounds from your home or office coffee machine?
+For example, did you know that you can recycle the used coffee grounds directly from your home or office coffee machine?
 If you’re looking to do your part for the health of the planet, here are a few ways to recycle used coffee grounds, as well as reasons to make the effort.

 There is no shortage of ways to recycle used coffee grounds, and composting is one of the best.
 If you’ve been composting other foods, you may know that it’s important to keep a balance in the nutrients you add to the heap.

 Coffee grounds are high in nitrogen.
-This is not only a healthy property for certain plants (which your compost will fertilize down the line), but it could also attract worms that will benefit your compost heap.
+This is not only a healthy property for certain plants (which your compost bins will fertilize down the line), but it could also attract worms that will benefit your compost heap.
 The only caveat here is that you’ll have to be careful how much coffee you add to your compost bin.
-Too much nitrogen can throw off the balance of the compost contents, making it harmful to some plants.
+Too much nitrogen can throw off the balance of the compost pile and contents, making it harmful to some plants.

 Used grounds are also abrasive, even more so than baking soda.
 This makes them perfect for tough scouring jobs.
 Whether you’re attacking stuck-on food goo in your favorite pots and pans or scrubbing stubborn grime on the counter, coffee grounds get the job done.
 Unfortunately, they can cause staining, so you don’t want to use them on white porcelain or grout.

 Treat scratches on dark furniture by painting a heavy paste of coffee grounds and olive oil.
 After about 20 minutes, wipe away the paste.
-The dye from the coffee will colour the scratch.
+The dye from the wet coffee grounds will colour the scratch.

 Dried ground coffee absorbs odours which gives it a myriad of uses.
 Place dried ground coffee into a container or fabric bag and use in the fridges, cupboards or anywhere a bit on the nose!
 Don’t worry, once dried the coffee does not transmit its smell, so your clothes won’t smell of coffee.